 After reading the above exceptions, you might be wondering what types of assets you should include in your will.
 The good news is the answer is fairly simple: all other assets.
 Generally speaking, any asset that is not automatically paid or distributed upon the death of the asset holder should be included in the will.
 If you are unsure of which assets you have, consider keeping a notebook that lists all your different assets to see which should be included and which should be left out.
 Keep this with you until you are ready to write your will.
 If you are unsure, you may seek the assistance of an experienced estate planning attorney to help you review your assets and decide what should be included in your will.

 You do not need to wait until you have built significant wealth or assets to begin drafting your last will and testament.
 The Boutty Law Firm is a Central Florida law firm that has helped many families protect their wealth and assets through estate planning.
 We assist in the writing of wills, as well as other estate planning services, such a probate and estate administration.
-For more information on wills and to get in touch with an estate planning attorney, call our Winter Park office at 407-537-0543.
+For more information on wills and to get in touch with an estate planning attorney, call our Maitland office at 407-537-0543.